Please see also the Knowledge Base which is included in Jutoh for searching via Jutoh's toolbar.

 You should now be able to double-click on Jutoh project files to open them with Jutoh.

-Note that Ubuntu 17.04 and 17.10 have a bug whereby the Ubuntu Install button doesn't work when opening the Jutoh .deb file.
+Ubuntu 17.04 and above have a bug whereby the Ubuntu Install button doesn't work when simply opening the Jutoh .deb file from the web page.
 Instead, save it to a file, and in a terminal window change directory (cd) to the appropriate location (such as Downloads) and then type this:

 substituting the appropriate file name (hint: use the tab key to autocomplete the file name after typing the first few characters).